DigiBP/AS24TeamVector/README.md

 The to-be process for the supply chain is triggered in a time dependent manner, for instance daily at 11am.
 Information from the clinic in the form of an inventory list of the small safe is required for this process, and will be explained in further detail below.
 Additionally, information on the inventory list of the big safe is required.
 The stocks are kept on a stock list in a csv format, for each safe.

 The number of stocks in both the small and the large small safe are evaluated against a medication-specific threshold to determine if there are sufficient medications available as a service task.
 So-called “order lists,” or lists containing medications that fall beneath the threshold, are created for each safe.
-Then, depending on different conditions, different routes are started.
+Then, depending on specific conditions, different routes are started.
 The routes are considered independently for each safe below, and examined in further detail.

 ### Route 1: Small safe has insufficient medication stock  transfer from big to small: sufficient narcotics in the big safe